Skip to content

 DATAACCESS_DATA_CACHE_FALLBACKTODIRECTLOAD true Fallback to direct load if data is not found in local cache.
 If false, only cached data is used for queries.

-To load data manually, use the following HTTP APIs.
+To load or refresh specific partition ranges, use the following HTTP APIs.

 The refreshLocalCache request payload supports the following fields: